DryLabRebel/MusicDatabase/planningDataAquisition.md

 How?
 If I want to reinforce some of the most basic SQL commands, I could go through one at a time and just start adding song info by hand... seriously?

+OK - not a bad idea actually.
+Would be the easiest way to get started.
+But I also want to work on my python/aquisition skills

 Otherwise I could write a simple (simple?) python or bash (or perl, or awk) script which mines my Music directory for all the information I need, and automatically fills tables according to my specifications?

 Oh man, I don't even know where to start.